Electron-molecule scattering via R-matrix variational algorithms on a quantum computer: Acknowledgments

 \section{Acknowledgments}

-D.P.'s research is supported by an Industrial CASE (iCASE) studentship funded by the EPSRC [grant EP/T517793/1] in partnership with UCL.
-Additional support is provided via a Research Fellowship in Quantum Technologies (EPSRC grant EP/S021582/1) in collaboration with the London Centre for Nanotechnology.
-V.~G. acknowledges support from the EPSRC Doctoral Training Partnership EP/T518165/1.
+D.P.'s research is supported by an EPSRC Postdoctoral Prize Fellowship [EP/W524335/1] at UCL and an EPSRC Research Fellowship [EP/S021582/1] at the London Centre for Nanotechnology.
+D.P.’s PhD was supported by an EPSRC Industrial CASE studentship [EP/T517793/1].